eva-nikolai/eva-nikolai.github.io/Resume.md

     </span>
 </p>

-  - Maximized customer satisfaction, utilizing product knowledge and expertise to creatively problem solve while consulting customers, identifying the best solutions to their specific needs while working in a fast-paced and hands-on environment
+- Maximized customer satisfaction, utilizing product knowledge and expertise to creatively problem solve while consulting customers, identifying the best solutions to their specific needs while working in a fast-paced and hands-on environment.
-  - Designed a presentation of data-driven recommendations to target the “DIY” customer segment by collecting new client feedback and analyzing data from the CRM system in MS Excel, suggesting initiatives focused on customer experience
+- Designed a presentation of data-driven recommendations to target the “DIY” customer segment by collecting new client feedback and analyzing data from the CRM system in MS Excel, suggesting initiatives focused on customer experience.
 <br>